worldflora/wfo-text-content/README.md

 # WFO Text Content

+__At the moment this is a proposal, subject to change.__

 This is a repository for managing text contributions and files derived from these contributions.

-__At the moment this is a proposal, subject to change.__
+## Rationale & Workflow

+__Many hands make light work:__ If the work of preparing textual data for import to the WFO Portal was shared between centres more people could contribute.

+__Too many cooks spoil the broth:__ If we are going to be a team of people working on the same files we need to be super organised or we will make things worse.

+__We can extract faceting data from text:__ It is possible to extract more than text snippets from the submitted flora texts.
+This can be done alongside preparing descriptive text for import.

+How it works:

+1. We manage the files in this GitHub repository.
+2. Editorial centres clone the repository and have rights to commit the files they have worked on back.
+3. By convention we work on separate parts of the repository so we avoid merging of files.
+4. We write scripts for processing and reporting but admit that raw text is usually dirty and needs manual/bespoke cleaning.
+5. Third parties could fork the repository if they wanted to help by, for expample, writing process scripts that we could pull in if they are necessary.
+They could also use it as a resource for research.

 ## Directory Structure

 If multiple people are going to work on the data files we need to maintain a strict data structure.
-This also enables processing and reporting scripts to find the files and write them to the correct places.
-Having a predictable depth to the tree is important for this.
+This also enables processing and reporting scripts to find files and write outputs to the correct places.
+Having a predictable depth to the tree is particularly important for this.

 - Text files are placed in a hierarchy within the data directory.
 - There is an abitrary two layer hierarchy within this the data directory